The iG3s Static Receiver is the third

 4. Has the antennas been calibrated by

 the NGS?
-NGS antenna calibration is currently in process
+Yes.
+The antenna is also listed in the OPUS

 5. Can the